-- surface: this effectively shuts down oleic acid ozonolysis.
-Similar effects of formation of solid or highly viscous surface layers have been observed by Nash et al. (2006) for ozonised mixed oleic acid-myristic acid particles.
-Zahardis et al. (2008) propose that condensed phase thermochemical effects like gel or semi-solid formation that may prolong oleic acid lifetimes need to be explored. - Huff Hartz et al. (2007) developed a relative rate technique to follow the kinetics of multi-component reactive organic aerosol particles.
-They report a retardation of the decay of oleic and palmitoleic acids and report initial and final rate coefficients differing by more than one order of magnitude.
-This investigation was chosen for simulation in the present modelling study, since these experimental data are very well suited for de- - tailed analysis with our modelling tools promising new mechanistic insight by exploring 15 diffusivity effects.
+Huff Hartz et al. (2007) applied a relative rate technique to follow the kinetics of multi-component reactive organic aerosol particles.
+They found a retardation of the decay of oleic and palmitoleic acids and report initial and final rate coefficients differing by more than one order of magnitude.
+This investigation was chosen for simulation in the present modelling study, since these experimental data are very well suited for detailed analysis with our modelling tools promising new mechanistic insight by exploring diffusivity effects.

 Description of the behaviour of multi-component aerosols that are realistic models for atmospheric particles remains a major challenge.
-In the present modelling study we applied three approaches for description of 12-component mixed organic aerosol par-

-- ticles: a simple model variant based on resistor model formulations (K2-SUB; Pfrang et al., 2010) is compared with a more sophisticated model (KM-SUB; Shiraiwa et al., 2010) to establish the significance of diffusion processes in semi-solid aerosol particles that cannot be resolved in resistor model formulations.
-In the KM-SUB modelling approach we either assume a semi-solid matrix with constant diffusivity or describe the - diffusivity evolution caused by highly viscous reaction products.
+In the present modelling study we applied three approaches for description of 12-component mixed organic aerosol particles: a simple model variant based on resistor model formulations (K2-SUB; Pfrang et al., 2010) is compared with a more sophisticated model (KM-SUB; Shiraiwa et al., 2010) to establish the significance of diffusion processes in semi-solid aerosol particles that cannot be resolved in resistor model formulations.
+In the KM-SUB modelling approach we either assume a semi-solid matrix with constant diffusivity or describe the diffusivity evolution caused by highly viscous reaction products.